Creative Careers: Leslie Raymond, Ann Arbor Film Festival Executive Director (MFA ‘99)

 The AAFF goes beyond screenings and connects with the community in a variety of ways.
 Can you talk about the way the festival is working with the Stamps school to achieve this?

 The Stamps School has been a fantastic partner.
 We work closely with some of the faculty to identify ways that our filmmakers can contribute to what is happening at the school - and we work together to bring our filmmakers to Stamps for class visits.
 We've also collaborated with Stamps to coordinate the Penny Stamps Speaker Series event during festival week, which has been a tremendous opportunity for us.
 It affords us the ability to bring in somebody really remarkable, somebody that we probably couldn't afford otherwise - this year it's animator David OReilly.
-This year, we're also co-presenting an exhibition with Stamps at the Work Gallery: Ah humanity!
+We're also co-presenting an exhibition with Stamps at the Work Gallery: Ah humanity!
 This exhibition presents a collaborative installation created by Ernst Karel, Verena Paravel and Lucien Castaing-Taylor, and Ernst, who is renowned for his audio work, will be visiting the 4D class at Stamps while he's in town.

 Still from Ah humanity!
 (2015) - Ernst Karel, Verena Paravel & Lucien Castaing-Taylor